 How Tax Cuts Can Rip You Off

-We think tax cut, and we think more money for us, less for the government.
+When we think of tax cuts, we think of more money for us and less for the government.

-The Tax Cuts and Jobs Act passed early in the Trump administration was actually for the benefit of businesses and high-income families, who gained significantly.
+The Tax Cuts and Jobs Act passed early in 2017 was actually for the benefit of businesses and high-income families, who gained significantly.
 The richest 1% of Americans received an average tax cut of $50,000 for 2020.
 However, the reduction for the bottom 80% averaged only $645.

-By reducing corporate tax rates and lowering rates on higher tax brackets, wealthy families who tend to own more stock and have higher levels of income saw a significant windfall.
-Not so for the rest of us.
+By reducing corporate tax rates and lowering rates for people in higher tax brackets, wealthy families who tend to own more stock and have higher levels of income saw a significant windfall.
+Not so much for the rest of us.

-This tax cut is an example of Republican policy of shifting the tax burden from the wealthy and corporate businesses to the average American.
+This tax cut is just one example of policy that shifts the tax burden from the wealthy and corporate businesses onto the average American.
 It’s been going on for decades.

 What Really Works

-To make a long story short, the rich are getting richer, while the middle-class and lower-income households are getting poorer, and in the big picture we’re all worse off for it.
+To make a long story short, the rich are getting richer, while the middle class and lower income households are getting poorer.